epistemik-co/staple-api/home/README.md

 ## What is it good for?

+Modern knowledge graph-based applications very often need to replicate their data across different databases in order to support diverse functionalities, e.g.:
+1. a document store for simple management of all data objects
+2. a graph database for analytical insights into complex relationships between them
+3. a search engine for efficient search and retrieval purposes

+While data in such architectures constitutes pieces of the same knowledge graph it is difficult to manage it as such, leading to increasing problems with its uniform structuring and synchronisation across the storages.

-**Staple API** is intended as a simple, yet flexible, **data abstraction middleware**, which you can set up within minutes to power your web app with the ability to manage its data as fragments of a connected, semantic knowledge graph, using a standard GraphQL interface.
+**Staple API** is a flexible **data abstraction middleware**, which separates data storage back-ends from your application to allow uniform view and access to data **as consistent fragments of the same knowledge graph** via a standard GraphQL interface, irrespective of the actual storage type.

 <br>